HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mg5.md

   - If you see or hear shots, try not to stay out in the open and find cover.
 - Use lots of adrenaline and strafe the opponent to dodge bullets.
   - This is effective at wasting entire magazines and taking little damage if the opponent is fairly unskilled.
-- Another high-DPS weapon such as [MCX Spear](/weapons/guns/mcx_spear) or a [Mini-14](/weapons/guns/mini14) can catch a MG5 user off-guard if they are reloading or out in the open.
+- Another high-DPS weapon such as, [MCX Spear](/weapons/guns/mcx_spear) or a [Mini-14](/weapons/guns/mini14) can catch a MG5 user off-guard if they are reloading or out in the open.
 - Waste your opponent's ammunition by dodging and hiding behind cover.

 # Obtaining